SalishSeaCast/SOG/docs/workflows.rst

 :envvar:`PYTHONPATH` environment variable, and make the Mercurial instance installed there your default.
-This ensures that the email notification and buildbot hooks will work properly when you push changes to any of the SOG respositories.
+This ensures that the email notification and buildbot hooks will work properly when you push changes to any of the SOG repositories.
 If you use :command:`bash` as your shell use:

 .. code-block:: sh